-Position duration: Initial appointment will be for one year.
-Reappointment may be considered contingent upon the availability of work and appropriate funding.
+Position duration: Initial appointment will be for one year, with the possibility of reappointment.
+Should the hiring unit propose reappointment; a review to assess performance will be conducted.
+Reappointment is also contingent upon the availability of funding.

 The hiring unit will not sponsor employment-eligible immigration statuses for this position.

-Cover Letter - Letter that summarizes in detail your qualifications, interest in the position, and your experience in the following areas:
+Cover Letter - Letter of application that briefly summarizes your qualifications and interest in the position (required).

 The University of California is an Equal Opportunity/Affirmative Action Employer.
 All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, disability, age, or protected veteran status.
 UC Santa Cruz is committed to excellence through diversity and strives to establish a climate that welcomes, celebrates, and promotes respect for the contributions of all students and employees.
 Inquiries regarding the Universitys equal employment opportunity policies may be directed to the Office for Diversity, Equity, and Inclusion at the University of California, Santa Cruz, CA 95064 or by phone at (831) 459-2686.

 Under Federal law, the University of California may employ only individuals who are legally able to work in the United States as established by providing documents as specified in the Immigration Reform and Control Act of 1986.
 Certain UCSC positions funded by federal contracts or sub-contracts require the selected candidate to pass an E-Verify check (see https://www.uscis.gov/e-verify).
 The university sponsors employment-based visas for nonresidents who are offered academic appointments at UC Santa Cruz (see https://apo.ucsc.edu/policy/capm/102.530.html).

 UCSC is a smoke & tobacco-free campus.